How time flies! It seems such a short while ago that it was 2004.

-Do you remember that in June of 2004 the average price of regular gasoline in the US was $1.92 a gallon?
+Do you remember that in June of 2004, the average price of gasoline in the US was $1.92 a gallon?
 And we thought THAT was outrageous!

 Coffee that month was $2.75 a pound, eggs $1.31 a dozen, and bread $.98 a loaf.
 Our government tracks the cost of goods and reports it as the Consumer Price Index (CPI).
-This figure is how we base our inflation rate and how we determine the purchasing price of goods and services.
-What is strange about the CPI and our governments approach to it is the sectors they omit in the calculation.
+This figure is how we base our inflation rate and determine the purchasing price of goods and services.
+What is strange about the CPI and our government’s approach is the sectors they omit in the calculation.
 Energy costs and food are not included in the calculations.

-We can blame the government for that omission, under the Reagan Administration food costs were omitted and under the Clinton Administration, fuels costs were added to the list of categories not included in calculating inflation.
-To me that seems strange, the two things that are the most volatile to our budgets are not worthy of government tracking.
+We can blame the government for that omission; under the Reagan Administration, food costs were omitted.
+Under the Clinton Administration, fuel costs were added to the categories not included in calculating inflation.
+To me, that seems strange; the two things that are the most volatile to our budgets are not worthy of government tracking.

-One thing is certain: Prices, taxes, health care costs are NOT going down; they never have, never will.
-Of course that wouldn’t preclude the government from freezing the prices on a specific category such as fuel.
-If the most recent war in the Middle East causes fuel expense to soar, the government may have to step in, just to protect our own economy.
-Has that every happened, indeed it has, under Abraham Lincoln, Franklin Roosevelt and Richard Nixon, many prices for goods were frozen.
+One thing is sure: Prices, taxes, and health care costs are NOT going down; they never have and never will.
+Of course, that wouldn’t preclude the government from freezing the prices on a specific category, such as fuel.
+If the most recent war in the Middle East causes fuel expenses to soar, the government may have to step in to protect our economy.
+Has that ever happened?
+Indeed it has; under Abraham Lincoln, Franklin Roosevelt, and Richard Nixon, many prices for goods were frozen.

 When you look into your crystal ball, where do you want to be in 10 years?
 Do you plan to be retired?
 Still working at a job you love or hate?
-As we look into the future possible the bigger question is: WILL you have enough money in retirement and is your retirement account sustainable?
+As we look into the future, the question is: WILL you have enough money in retirement, and is your retirement account sustainable?

-A recent report conducted about Baby Boomers found the 5 things most are concerned about.
+A recent report about Baby Boomers found the five things most are concerned about.